tjaloc/Pythonista-Games/README.md

 ## Why I Built These Games

 - **ColorCatcher** was created as a fun way to incorporate movement and keep my back active, turning everyday stretches into a playful experience.
-- **Four in a Row** and **Tic Tac Toe** were built for the nostalgia and as a fun coding excercise.
+- The others were built for the nostalgia and as a fun coding excercise.

-Enjoy the games and feel free to contribute, suggest improvements, or simply have fun!
+Enjoy the games!